JohnBBB42/Hidden_Markov_Miracles/README.md

 `python src/hidden_markov_neural_network/evaluate_nn.py` to do evaluate the MLP, settings can be changed in the script

-Hyperparameters and path are changed in the configs/config.yaml file
+Hyperparameters and path are changed in the `configs/config.yaml` file

 ## Model code
 The HMNN and MLP can be found in `src/hidden_markov_neural_network/model.py` and `src/hidden_markov_neural_network/utils.py`

-The code for plotting can be found in the two jupyter notebooks in `Notebooks`
+The code for plotting can be found in the two jupyter notebooks in `notebooks`

 ## Project structure